divrt/pinabox_iOS_sdk_sample/README.md

 //DISPLAY THE VIEW ON BUTTON CLICK
 @IBAction func buttonTapped(_ sender: Any) {
-    let pinaConfig = getThePinaConfigParams(gateType: "IN")
-    PinaSDK.shared.pinaInterface(viewController:self, pinaConfig: pinaConfig)
+    let pinaConfig = getThePinaConfigParams(gateType: "IN") //the gateType can be either "IN" or "OUT" PinaSDK.shared.pinaInterface(viewController:self, pinaConfig: pinaConfig) }
- }
 ```